trevorwslee/MCE-DumbDisplay/README.md

 To start with, you must setup DumbDisplay (DD) like

+    // set a Micro:bit layer of size (5, 5)
     ddmb.setup(5, 5)

 - DumbDisplayMB `ddmb.setup(15, 9)` -- setup a DD screen layer similar to Micro:bit screen but with size 15x9